-But the pandemic has done more than wipe out belly cargo capacity and put stock levels of Unit Load Devices under increasing pressure.
-It’s also shone a light on the many efficiency gaps in the movement of air cargo logistics.
+Ironically, the pandemic has done us a great favour in this respect.
+At the time, it wiped out belly cargo capacity and put stock levels of Unit Load Devices under increasing pressure.
+But it also shone a light on the many efficiency gaps in the movement of air cargo.

 So, perhaps now is the time to coordinate our efforts to accelerate the numerous efficiency initiatives currently underway in our industry.
 In particular: